 The module shows examples of various national approaches to climate change education, adaptation projects and successful examples of reduction of the carbon footprint from the countries participating in the Climate Box program.

-Recommendations on application of the training module take into account the peculiarities of national education systems in different countries.
+Recommendations on application of the training module consider the peculiarities of national education systems in different countries.